hakangulcu/Student-Club-Management-System/README.md

 # CS319---Beypazari-Maden-Sulari-
 CS319 Student Club Management System Project

-## Table of Contents:
+## Table of Contents

-## Project Name:
+## Project Name

-## Project Description:
+## Project Description
   _In this project, we are planning to create a student project management system in web.
 This projects demonstrates club activity list and features according to their user role._

-## Features:
+## Features

-  General features:
+  #### General features
-    -
-    -

   For club manager:
   - Create, delete or customize an activity
   - Limit the number of participants of an activity
   - Access the participants registered to the activities
   - Delete or add a participant
   - Set GE250 points of activities

   For participants:
   - Access all planned or past activies
   - QR code integration
   - E-mail authentication
   - Choose favorite clubs and receive e-mail when favorite club creates an activity

-## Project Status:
+## Project Status

 ## Reports